lonycell/grafana.v7/docs/sources/installation/configuration.md

 ### http_port

 The port to bind to, defaults to `3000`.
-To use port 80 you need to either give the Grafana binary permission for example:
+To use port 80 you need to either give the ThingSPIN binary permission for example:

 ```bash
 $ sudo setcap 'cap_net_bind_service=+ep' /usr/sbin/grafana-server
 ```

-Or redirect port 80 to the Grafana port using:
+Or redirect port 80 to the ThingSPIN port using:

 ```bash
 $ sudo iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 3000
 ```

-Another way is put a webserver like Nginx or Apache in front of Grafana and have them proxy requests to Grafana.
+Another way is put a webserver like Nginx or Apache in front of ThingSPIN and have them proxy requests to ThingSPIN.

 ### protocol

 `http`,`https`,`h2` or `socket`

-> **Note:** Grafana versions earlier than 3.0 are vulnerable to [POODLE](https://en.wikipedia.org/wiki/POODLE).
+> **Note:** ThingSPIN versions earlier than 3.0 are vulnerable to [POODLE](https://en.wikipedia.org/wiki/POODLE).
 So we strongly recommend to upgrade to 3.x or use a reverse proxy for ssl termination.

 ### socket
 Path where the socket should be created when `protocol=socket`.
-Please make sure that Grafana has appropriate permissions.
+Please make sure that ThingSPIN has appropriate permissions.

 ### domain